hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_additional_functionalities.rst

 .. index:: RTOFS, synthetic profile

 It is possible to upload a single WOA or RTOFS profile to *SIS*.
-This can be done by first select WOA09 atlas or RTOFS atlas under the *Input data* button in the *Editor* toolbar (:numref:`editor_tab12`).
+This can be done by first selecting WOA09 atlas or RTOFS atlas under the *Input data* button in the *Editor* toolbar (:numref:`editor_tab12`).

 .. _editor_tab12: